 The converted master file is then further edited as necessary to fine-tune its appearance where colours may differ visually from the original artwork, due to the specific pigments used and variations in the spectral response of the camera compared to that of human vision.
-This edited image is 'soft-proofed' on a calibrated and profiled Reference monitor, using custom output profiles for the specific combination of printer, media and inks which closely approximate the final print appearance, although skill and experience are still required to interpret this soft-proof correctly.
+This edited image is 'soft-proofed' on a regularly calibrated and profiled Reference monitor, using custom output profiles for the specific combination of printer, media and inks which closely approximate the final print appearance, although skill and experience are still required to interpret this soft-proof correctly.

 Once we are satisfied with the appearance of the soft proof, the image is resized to the required output dimensions and sharpened to the optimum for the print size and media before a hard-copy proof is printed.
 Further incremental adjustments and hard-copy proofs are made if necessary before saving as a final print-ready file for output.

 Unless otherwise requested, prints are balanced for a standard D50 daylight illuminant.
 If you have specific requirements for alternative permanent display illumination, for example tungsten lighting, please advise and we can adjust the output accordingly.